 After CUA receives the results of your FAFSA, we will provide you with an online summary of your financial aid options.
 You will view this using Cardinal Students, the CUA student-service portal.
 Based on your review of your personal budget and law school expenses you will then make a preliminary determination of the amount of loans you will need and will "accept" an appropriate amount.
 On your Cardinal Students home page you will see the option, "Accept My Financial Aid."

 Some students, typically those who need to borrow a small amount, or none at all, wish to pay some or all the charges for tuition that are not covered by financial aid (loans and scholarships) on a monthly basis, rather than a lump sum at the beginning of each semester.
 CUA uses the services of Tuition Management Systems (TMS).
 At the TMS website (www.afford.com) you will be able to enroll for each semester in a 5-month plan or an 4-month plan.

 For more information about monthly payment plans, please visit the webpages for the Office of Enrollment Services at . . .

 May and June (Loan-Related Tasks)

-In addition to "Accepting" a loan amount, borrowers must all complete appropriate Master Promissory Notes (MPN) and complete an Entrance Counseling (EC) session.
-Both these tasks are completed at www.studentloans.gov.
-The three steps, accepting a Loan amount, completing an MPN and completing Entrance Counseling may be done in any order.
+In addition to "Accepting" a loan amount, borrowers must all complete appropriate Master Promissory Notes (MPN) and complete an Entrance Counseling (EC) session and complete an "Annual Student Loan Acknowledgement."
+These tasks are completed at www.studentaid.gov.
+The four steps, accepting a Loan amount, completing an MPN, completing Entrance Counseling, and completing an Annual Student Loan Acknowledgement may be done in any order.
 If you later change your mind about the amount of loan you want to receive, you will work directly with the Financial Aid Office to make the necessary change in your loan records.